 They can type “Arizona arrest blotter” and receive links to lookup tools and arrest reports from several police departments and sheriff’s offices.
 For example, the UAPD (University of Arizona Police Department) keeps a daily activity log of arrests and incidents.
 This should greatly help college students and other residents near the campus.

-How to Search for Mugshots in Arizona
+How To Search for Mugshots in AZ

 It’s not only important to see an arrest record; residents need to know what suspects look like, too.
 They can easily do this by typing “Arizona mugshot” into any search engine and selecting their closest police department or sheriff’s office.
-To illustrate, the Pinal County Sheriff’s Office public mugshot page shows arrestees’ names, photos, booking numbers, and crime descriptions.

 Locals can also consider offline methods like TV news or favorite newspapers.
 These options are ideal for those who have limited Web access.

-Conducting a Free Warrant Search in Arizona
+Conducting a Free Warrant Search in AZ

 Those unsure of any potential arrest or bench warrants need to check them out as soon as possible so they can address them before getting a surprise visit from law enforcement.
 By entering “AZ warrant search” into a search bar of Bing or Google, they get results from several courts and police websites.

 If someone’s looking for arrest warrants, they can check a site like the Maricopa County Sheriff’s Office.
 Its warrant lookup feature permits users to find a warrant by name, zip code, agency, and city.
-A thorough description of how to find warrant information, arrests, probation information, criminal case proceedings, and more is provided in our resource that covers the most reliable methods of finding publicly available records in Maricopa County, Arizona for free.

 Mohave County Superior Court’s active warrant page is an example of where residents can look for bench warrants.
 They only need to type a first or last name to get names, warrant dates, court locations, and more.

-Arizona Public Court Records (Free Arizona Marriage Records Search)
+Arizona Public Court Records

 Arizona court records typically contain docket information, the parties involved in a lawsuit, and transcripts of court trials.
 Most court records are public Arizona state records save for sealed documents.